Dark matter halo mass functions and density profiles from mass and energy cascade: Double- halo mass function

-Clearly, Eq. \eqref{eq:13} reduces to Press-Schechter (PS) mass function if $\lambda_1=\lambda_2=2/3$, $\eta _{0}={1/2}$.
-However, the double-$\lambda$ halo mass function does not rely on any collapse model (spherical or ellipsoidal).
-Current formulation takes an entirely different approach based on the random walk of halos in mass space.
-The critical overdensity $\delta_{c}$ from spherical or elliptical collapse model is not required in this formulation.
-The halo geometry exponent $\lambda$ has a fundamental meaning to relate halo surface area to its mass.
-The cosmology and redshift dependence of $\lambda_1$ and $\lambda_2$ can be systematically studied by fitting model to the simulation data, similar to the study in \citep{Bocquet:2020-The-Mira-Titan-Universe,Castro:2022-Calibration-of-the-halo-mass-function}.
-Figure \ref{fig:1} plots different mass functions compared with simulation data.
-The best fit to the simulation data gives values of $\eta _{0} =0.76$, $q=0.556$, and $p=1$.
-We can estimate $\lambda_{1}=0.815$ in propagation range and $\lambda_2=2/3$ in deposition range.
-The double-$\lambda$ mass function matches the simulation data for the entire range of halo mass.
+Clearly, Eq. \eqref{eq:13} reduces to the Press-Schechter (PS) mass function if $\lambda_1=\lambda_2=2/3$ and $\eta _{0}={1/2}$.
+However, the derivation of double-$\lambda$ mass function does not rely on any collapse model (spherical or ellipsoidal).
+The critical overdensity $\delta_{c}$ from collapse model is not required in this formulation.
+In simulation, haloes are usually defined using the critical overdensity $\delta_c$ to compute the halo mass function.
+The derivation of double-$\lambda$ mass function of Eq. \eqref{eq:13} does not depend on the exact definition of halo.
+Different definitions of halo in simulation might affect both halo mass $m_h$ and the critical mass $m_h^*$, but not the ratio $\nu =(m_h/m_h^*)^{2/3}$, and therefore not the double-$\lambda$ halo mass function.
+More importantly, $\lambda_1=\lambda_2=2/3$ or $p=q=1$ is a natural result of current theory.
+This formulation reveals that the halo mass function in the form of Eq. \eqref{eq:13} is an intrinsic property of self-gravitating collisionless dark matter system that is independent of spherical or ellipsoidal collapse models.

+The halo geometry exponent $\lambda$ has a fundamental meaning to relate halo surface area (or effective mass accretion area) to its mass.
+The cosmology and redshift dependence of $\lambda_1$ and $\lambda_2$ can be systematically studied by fitting the model to the simulation data of different cosmologies, similar to the study in \citet{Bocquet:2020-The-Mira-Titan-Universe} and \citet{Castro:2022-Calibration-of-the-halo-mass-function}.